-Starting and ending in Johannesburg, this Mozambique Tour takes you game viewing in the famous Kruger National Park and game-rich Hlane Royal National Park in Swaziland.
-Then we travel into Mozambique to relax on the white sand beaches along the East Coast of Africa.
+Starting and ending in Johannesburg, you explore the Panorama Route, go game viewing in Kruger National Park and game-rich Hlane Royal National Park in Swaziland, then travel into Mozambique to relax on the white sand beaches along the East Coast of Africa.

 Enjoy the charming coastal city of Inhambane and go snorkelling with whale sharks and manta rays in Tofo, unwind on Barra beach and explore Tofo village and historic Inhambane, before travelling to Vilanculos from where we explore the spectacular Bazaruto Archipelago, a pristine cluster of tropical islands.
-The Bazaruto Islands marine reserve is home to an abundance of sea life and offers some of the best snorkeling and scuba diving in Africa, as well as beautiful beaches!
-We then visit seaside Tofo, before travelling to Maputo, Mozambique's bustling capital.
+The Bazaruto Islands marine reserve is home to an abundance of sealife and offers some of the best snorkeling and scuba diving in Africa, as well as beautiful beaches!

 This two-week Accommodated Mozambique & Kruger Safari departs from the dynamic city of Johannesburg in South Africa, on the morning of day one.
 From Johannesburg we travel northeast into the scenic Mpumalanga Province, making our way to the world-famous Kruger National Park.
 Along the way we stop for lunch (own account) in the historic small town of Dullstroom, founded in the early 1880's.